Research Projects

 On a Frank-Wolfe Approach for Abs-smooth Optimization

-Motivated by nonsmooth problems in machine learning, we solve the problem of minimizing an abs-smooth function subject to closed convex constraints.
+Motivated by nonsmooth problems in machine learning, this project addresses minimizing abs-smooth functions subject to closed convex constraints.
 New theory and algorithms are developed using linear minimization oracles to enforce constraints and abs-linearization methods to handle nonsmoothness.

 MATH+ EF1-23